Aggregations to the climate zone level at national and global scale

 - Aggregate all existing weather stations that are located within a specific climate zone, to obtain climate zone results at the global scale.
 So, each climate zone will have one value that reflects the global average of Yp, Yw, Ya and Yg.

-In the extended Global Yield Gap Atlas for advanced users these three scales for cllimate zone results are all included.
+In the extended Global Yield Gap Atlas for advanced users these two scales for cllimate zone results are all included.
 The default Global Yield Gap Atlas provides results for climate zones at national scale.

 Note that a climate zone in a certain country only gets coloured if this climate zone holds a weather station that has been used to simulate yield potentials for the crop of interest.

 Besides different climate zone aggregation levels the extended version for advanced users provides extra indicators for rainfed crops:

 - Yield gap based on potential yield (Yp - Ya)

 - Relative yield ( Ya / Yp x 100% )

 - Relative yield gap ( (1 - Ya / Yp) x 100% )